AlgoMaster Logo

 • single-flight protection in front of a cache or downstream service

 The lock store decides who currently holds the lock.
-Everyone else waits, retries, or skips the work.
+Everyone else must respect that decision.

 Premium Content